ComunidadAylas/PackSquash/CONTRIBUTING.md

 - `cargo tree`: shows the dependency tree of the project, including transitive dependencies.
 Useful for managing dependencies and optimizing code size.

+## 👍 Useful scripts

+The `scripts` directory of the repository contains some useful scripts that you can run with any POSIX-compliant shell (on Windows, try Git Bash or MinGW; on Linux or macOS, use your favorite shell).

+Among those scripts, the most useful one available to everyone and unrelated to distribution is `manual_packsquash_test.sh`.
+By default, this script will build and run PackSquash in release mode to optimize the pack at the `test_pack` directory, creating a `pack.mcmeta` file for a resource pack if it does not exist.
+The pack format version and directory can be set with the `-v` and `-d` options, respectively.
+This script is meant to make it more convenient to do manual end-to-end PackSquash tests.
+Feel free to adapt your local copy as you see fit for your activities.

 # ✏️ Submitting a pull request (PR)

 If your contribution involves editing files in the repository, you will need to